apache/druid/docs/operations/export-metadata.md

 ### Connection Properties

-- `--connectURI`: The URI of the Derby database, e.g. `jdbc:derby://localhost:1527/var/druid/metadata.db;create=true`
+- `--connectURI`: The URI of the metadata database, e.g. `jdbc:derby://localhost:1527/var/druid/metadata.db;create=true` for Derby or `jdbc:postgresql://localhost:5432/druid` for PostgreSQL
 - `--user`: Username
 - `--password`: Password
 - `--base`: corresponds to the value of `druid.metadata.storage.tables.base` in the configuration, `druid` by default.